-Shooting a bottle involves some fun lighting and editing techniques, which can be really cool to experiment with for your product photography.
+Shooting a bottle involves some practice because it requires special lighting and editing techniques.
 This post will demonstrate how to shoot a bottle using artificial lights.

 This post contains affiliate links.
 Read the affiliate disclosure.

 For this demo, I used two of my Paul C. Buff strobes, but you can use any brand of lights you’d like.
 I modified the lights using two large soft boxes.
 This allowed me to soften and spread the light over the bottle without creating hot spots.

 You will need one small light to help you create the glow on the back of the bottle.
 You can use any type of light you want, but I use the Neewer CN-160.
 I recommend this light because it’s dimmable and makes it easy to get that perfect glow behind the bottle.
 It’s my “secret weapon” for these types of shoots and it’s under $25.00.
 I recommend using some Kleenex to cover the light to hide the grid and soften the light.